Course curriculum

 Facilitator

-Reverend Kerwin Webb serves as the National Coordinator for Justice and Mission Engagement for ABHMS.
+Reverend Kerwin Webb served as the National Coordinator for Justice and Mission Engagement for ABHMS from February 2023 to September 2024.
 Rev. Webb is an ordained American Baptist minister committed to the empowerment of God’s people.
 A training and development specialist, Rev. Webb is dedicated to helping cultivate an educated, empowered, and equipped generation of change agents.

 Samuel Kim